Dynatrace/OneAgent-SDK-for-Python/README.md

-Disclaimer: This SDK is currently in EAP and still work in progress.

-> Read the latest version of this README, with working internal links, at [GitHub](https://github.com/Dynatrace/OneAgent-SDK-for-Python#readme).

 # Dynatrace OneAgent SDK for Python

 This SDK enables Dynatrace customers to extend request level visibility into Python applications.
 It provides the Python implementation of the [Dynatrace OneAgent SDK](https://github.com/Dynatrace/OneAgent-SDK).